Probing the redshift evolution and sub-populations of binary neutron stars with the Einstein Telescope

-We then considered multiple realisations of catalogues ranging from 100 up to $5{,}000$ events and performed hierarchical Bayesian analyses to reconstruct the astrophysical distributions.
-Crucially, in the inference, we did not constrain either subpopulation to a fixed delay time, allowing for a more general and flexible model.
-For all $\alpha_L$ values, we find that with $500$ events we can identify the bimodality of the BNS total-mass distribution in most cases, and with $1{,}000$ events we can do so essentially always.
-Moreover, a few thousand events are sufficient to disentangle the redshift distributions of the two subpopulations if $\alpha_{\rm L}=-0.5$ or $-1$.
+In the case of two sub-populations, for all $\alpha_L$ values, we find that with $500$ events we can identify the bimodality of the BNS total mass distribution in most cases, and with $1{,}000$ events we can do so in practically all cases.
+Moreover, a few thousand events are sufficient to disentangle the redshift distributions of the two sub-populations if $\alpha_{\rm L}=-0.5$ or $-1$.
 For $\alpha_{\rm L}=-1.5$, the difference between the two distributions is very small, and more observations would be required to distinguish them, if at all.
 We could not explore this further due to limited computational resources.
-This highlights a crucial point: current population analysis frameworks will face significant challenges when the number of observations reaches several thousand.
+This highlights a crucial point: current population analysis frameworks will face significant challenges when the number of observations reaches several thousand.}

-Our study shows that next-generation ground-based detectors could reveal a subpopulation of heavy BNSs merging on much shorter timescales than the Galactic population.
-The most likely scenario behind it would be unstable ``case BB'' mass transfer, which tightens the binary orbit, allowing the system to remain bound after the second supernova and resulting in shorter merger delays.
-Detecting such a population would provide unique insight into BNS formation channels, accessible only through GW observations, since rapidly merging heavy BNSs would be largely absent in the Milky Way, explaining the lack of Galactic binaries as massive as GW190425.
-Alternatively, if heavy BNSs exist in our Galaxy, but are radio-invisible~\citep{Safarzadeh:2020efa,Chu:2024rwt}, the Laser Interferometer Space Antenna (LISA) should allow to find them in the Milky Way~\citep{Korol:2020irk}.
+Our study shows that next-generation ground-based detectors will provide information on the processes leading to BNS coalescence, and could reveal a sub-population of heavy BNSs merging on much shorter timescales than the Galactic population.
+The most likely scenario behind it would be unstable `case BB' mass transfer, which tightens the binary orbit, allowing the system to remain bound after the second supernova and resulting in shorter merger delays.
+Detecting such a population would provide insight into BNS formation channels, accessible only through GW observations, since rapidly merging heavy BNSs would be largely absent in the Milky Way, explaining the lack of Galactic binaries as massive as GW190425.
+We emphasise once again that, although this scenario provides a viable explanation for the discrepancy between GW190425 and the Galactic population, it is not the only one capable of doing so.
+Alternatively, if heavy BNSs exist in our Galaxy but are radio-invisible~\citep{2020ApJ...900...13S,2025ApJ...980..181C}, the Laser Interferometer Space Antenna (LISA) should enable them to be found in the Milky Way~\citep{2021MNRAS.502.5576K}.